Type 1 diabetes is a lifelong (chronic) disease in which there is a high level of sugar (glucose) in the blood.

 People with diabetes need to know how to adjust the amount of insulin they are taking:

 Regular exercise helps control the amount of sugar in the blood.
-It also helps burn extra calories and fat to reach a healthy weight.
+It also helps burn extra calories and fat to reach and maintain a healthy weight.

 MANAGING YOUR BLOOD SUGAR